ritog/todo-list/README.md

-# todo-list
+# Todo-List
-A To-Do list made with vanilla JavaScript
+A very basic To-Do list made with vanilla JavaScript.